-The War Remnants Museum is one of the most famous historical attractions in Saigon.
-Coming to the War Remnants Museum, you can learn a part of how Vietnamese had struggled and fought for their independence, freedom, and peace of the nation and the locals’ perspectives of the Vietnam War.
-The exhibits, such as weapons, documents, and photographs, display in War Remnants Museum are firm evidence of war crimes in Vietnam and speak for the heroic actions of the former Vietnamese generation.
+The War Remnants Museum is one of Saigon’s most famous historical attractions.
+Coming to the museum, you can learn a part of how the Vietnamese fought for their independence and the locals’ perspectives of the Vietnam War.
+The exhibits, such as weapons, documents, and photographs, are firm evidence of war crimes and speak for the heroic actions of the former Vietnamese generation.

 Address: 28 Vo Van Tan, District 3, Ho Chi Minh City (Saigon)

 The museum opens throughout the year, including Vietnamese holidays

 The entrance fee has been updated since Jan 2018.
 The new entrance fee is now VND 40,000/person.

 War Remnants Museum is on the list of Saigon’s oldest museums.
 It was first opened to the public in 1975.
 At that time, the War Remnants Museum was known as the “Exhibition House for the United States and Puppet Crimes.”
 The initial purpose was to expose the raw truth about the Vietnam War and criticize the US and the Republic of Vietnam Army for their war crimes.
 Afterward, the museum underwent changes and a few renovations during the normalization of relations between Vietnam and the US.
 As a result, its name was changed to the War Remnants Museum in 1993.

 War Remnants Museum Exhibitions and Galleries

 There are outdoor exhibitions and three floors inside the building, with galleries of permanent and temporary exhibitions on each floor.